 These classifications are made according to the amount of “marbling” seen in the meat.
 Abundant marbling means that the meat has a lot of fat streaking through it, and this is a good thing, so these slabs receive the USDA Prime label.

 Ruth’s Chris Steak House only uses USDA Prime meat.
 This is why their steaks taste a lot better than the stuff that you buy in the grocery store: They’re from superior stock.

 2. They use infrared boilers to get those perfectly-cooked steaks.

 If you’ve ever struggled to recreate the signature dishes of Ruth’s Chris Steak House in your own kitchen, this fact might shock you.
 It’s all about the infrared boilers.

-While some steakhouses use grills, griddles or fryers to cook their meat, Ruth’s Chris Steak House employs super-sized infrared boilers.
-Like the name suggests, these boilers use infrared technology to heat their surfaces.
+While some steakhouses use grills, griddles, or fryers to cook their meat, Ruth’s Chris Steak House employs super-sized infrared boilers.
+As the name suggests, these boilers use infrared technology to heat their surfaces.
 It’s very hot and very precise, and it encourages the formation of dark, crunchy layers that caramelize the meat.